St. Swithin's Day (comics)

 St. Swithin's Day is a story written by Grant Morrison and drawn by Paul Grist in 1989 for Trident Comics.

-The story is said by Morrison to be based upon his diaries and is also said to be partly autobiographical.
+The story is said by Morrison to be based on their diaries and is also said to be partly autobiographical.
 This story, is told from the point of view of an unnamed teenager living in 1980s Britain who plans an encounter with then Prime Minister Margaret Thatcher, a politician that the teenager hates, on July 15 (which is Saint Swithin's Day, the origin of the book's title).

 Publication history

 It originally appeared in Trident (which was Trident Comics' anthology title) issues 1-4 in black and white.

 Collected editions

 In 1990 it was compiled into a single edition and reprinted by Trident Comics in colour.
 This edition quickly went out of print and for many years it remained out of print as Trident Comics had gone out of business in 1991.
 It was later reprinted by Oni Press in 1998.